binance/binance-spot-api-docs/web-socket-api.md

   "result": {
     "symbol": "BTCUSDT",
     "orderId": 12569099453,
-    "orderListId": -1,                  // set only for legs of an order list "clientOrderId": "4d96324ff9d44481926157",
+    "orderListId": -1,                  // set only for orders of an order list "clientOrderId": "4d96324ff9d44481926157",
     "price": "23416.10000000",
     "origQty": "0.00847000",